sakshisharma84/launchpad/docs/upgrades.md

 3. Launchpad upgrades the engines on all the nodes as described in the "Upgrading Docker Engine - Enterprise" section.

-4. Launchpad upgrades UCP on all nodes.
+4. Launchpad upgrades MKE on all nodes.

-5. Launchpad upgrades DTR.
+5. Launchpad upgrades MSR.